alercah/rado/lang.md

 can be queried for information.
 A valid assignment of random parameters is called a *model*.

-Fro reusable components that can be mixed in, such as to declare reusable combinations of flags and code, *templates* can be used.
+For reusable components that can be mixed in, such as to declare reusable combinations of flags and code, *templates* can be used.
 They are somewhat like macros but fully scoped.